reddit/devvit/devvit-docs/docs/experiences.md

 });
 ```

-### Post creation flow
+### Experience creation flow

-Once the post can be submitted and instantiated, the post needs a place for users to call it for creation.
+Once the experience post has been submitted and instantiated, it needs a place for users to call it for creation.
 This example uses the subreddit menu.

 The `.addMenuItem(menuItem: MenuItem)` function has these parameters: